 Faculty Notification Letter

-Students needing accommodations must provide you with a Faculty Notification Letter from the CTLE.
+The CTLE will provide faculty Notification Letters for all students whose requests have been processed and approved.
+This letter will not indicate the student's diagnosis, but will include their approved accommodations.
 Students who ask for accommodations but do not have faculty notifications letters should be referred to the CTLE.
 The CTLE prepares Faculty Notification Letters for all the students who submitted documentation.
 All students are instructed to schedule an appointment with a CTLE staff member at the beginning of the semester to receive those letters.
 The CTLE recommends that students provide faculty notification letters during office hours or by special appointment.
 At that time, arrangement of accommodations can be discussed in private.

 Discuss Student Accommodation Request(s)